cowprotocol/cowswap/README.md

 [![Tests](https://github.com/cowprotocol/cowswap/workflows/CI/badge.svg)](https://github.com/cowprotocol/cowswap/actions/workflows/ci.yml?query=workflow%3ACI)
 [![Styled With Prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://prettier.io/)

-CowSwap is the first trading interface built on top of CoW Protocol.
+CoW Swap is the first trading interface built on top of CoW Protocol.

 It allows you to buy and sell tokens using gas-less orders that are settled peer-to-peer among its users or into any on-chain liquidity source while providing MEV protection.